saptarshibasu/kafka-study/README.md

   * `value.deserializer`
   * `bootstrap.servers`
   * `group.id` - A unique string that identifies the consumer group this consumer belongs to.
 This property is required if the consumer uses either the group     management functionality by using subscribe(topic) or the Kafka-based offset management strategy
   * `heartbeat.interval.ms` - The expected time between heartbeats to the consumer coordinator when using Kafka's group management facilities.
 Heartbeats are     used to ensure that the consumer's session stays active and to facilitate rebalancing when new consumers join or leave the group.
-The value must be set       lower than session.timeout.ms, but typically should be set no higher than 1/3 of that value.
+The value must be set       lower than `session.timeout.ms`, but typically should be set no higher than 1/3 of that value.
 It can be adjusted even lower to control the expected time     for normal rebalances
   * `max.partition.fetch.bytes` - The maximum amount of data per-partition the server will return.
 Records are fetched in batches by the consumer.
 If the first   record batch in the first non-empty partition of the fetch is larger than this limit, the batch will still be returned to ensure that the consumer can make   progress.
 The maximum record batch size accepted by the broker is defined via `message.max.bytes` (broker config) or `max.message.bytes` (topic config)
   * `session.timeout.ms` - The timeout used to detect client failures when using Kafka's group management facility.
 The client sends periodic heartbeats to       indicate its liveness to the broker.
 If no heartbeats are received by the broker before the expiration of this session timeout, then the broker will remove   this client from the group and initiate a rebalance.
 Note that the value must be in the allowable range as configured in the broker configuration by          `group.min.session.timeout.ms` and `group.max.session.timeout.ms`
   * `allow.auto.create.topics` - Should be set to false in production as there is no way to validate topic name